-On November 7, 2017, the Federal Trade Commission’s Economic Liberty Task Force will host a roundtable to examine empirical evidence on the effects of occupational licensure.
+On November 7, 2017, the Federal Trade Commission’s Economic Liberty Task Force hosted a roundtable to examine empirical evidence on the effects of occupational licensure.

 Licensing restrictions – typically embodied in state statutory law, regulations, and administration – define the occupation’s metes and bounds or “scope of practice” and establish conditions for entry into an occupation.
 Although licensing can confer certain consumer benefits, licensing requirements also impose costs on anyone who wants to enter or continue an occupation.